aws-samples/vpn-gateway-strongswan/README.md

 ### VPN Gateway Stack Fails On Creation

-TBD
+Verify that the parameters provided match the EIP allocation ID.

 ### Tunnels Don't Come Up

 It's likely that one or more of the tunnel related stack parameters is incorrect.
 Double check the settings.
 You can delete and recreate the VPN gateway stack without needing to delete and recreate the remote site's VPN resources.

 You can also inspect the VPN gateway's logs via CloudWatch Logs.
 In CloudWatch Logs, look for a log group that is named based on the system classification parameters described above.
 For example: `/infra/vpngw/ec2/...`.

-If you see any of the following log files not present: `charon.log`, `zebra.log`, `bgpd.log`, then you should access the gateway instance and check the `systemctl` messages to see why a service did not start.
+If any of the following log files are not present: `charon.log`, `zebra.log`, `bgpd.log`, start a terminal session with the gateway instance and use the `systemctl status <service name>` command to understand why a service did not start.

+Log files in order of importance are:

+* `cf-init.log` - Look for successful execution of the comnfiguration sets from the `AWS::CloudFormation::Init` section of the CloudFormation template.
+* `charon.log` - If initialization looks ok, check the content of this log file to monitor the establishment of the VPN tunnels.

 ### Can't Ping Across the VPN Connection